 By ERIC HAYASHI, Rafu Shimpo

-Yoshinori Inada originally from Osaka, Japan, learned to bake while working at a part time job after graduating high school.
-The bakery had an oven which did not have a thermostat.
+Yoshinori Inada, originally from Osaka, learned to bake while working at a part-time job after graduating high school.
+The bakery had an oven that did not have a thermostat.
 The head baker would put his arm in the oven and tell the employees the temperature.
 Inada remembered that one time the head baker burnt off the hair on his arm.
 That oven was too hot.

-In 1988, at age 19, Inada quit his part time job and moved to New York to work at a bakery.
-Inada spent 2 months there before getting hired as the head and only baker in Brookline, MA.
+In 1988, at age 19, Inada quit his part-time job and moved to New York to work at a bakery.
+He spent two months there before getting hired as the head and only baker in Brookline, Mass.

-Inada stated he has a few recipes from Japan, but spent 2 weeks in Minnesota.
-He learned from a French baker to really understand how to make doughs.
+Inada stated he has a few recipes from Japan, but also spent two weeks in Minnesota, where he learned from a French baker to really understand how to make doughs.
 During his 12 years in Brookline, Inada perfected many of the recipes he uses for his products.
 He credits the owner for being very honest with his opinions and giving constructive criticism to create a better product.

-In 2000, Inada set out to create his own bakery by driving a pickup truck across the United States looking for the perfect location.
-The search started in Boston and took him to New York, Washington D.C., South Carolina, then west to California.
-Inada crossed the country twice before deciding on opening his first Cream Pan Bakery in Tustin, CA in 2002.
+In 2000, Inada set out to create his own bakery by driving a pickup truck across the U.S. looking for the perfect location.
+The search started in Boston and took him to New York, Washington, D.C., South Carolina, then west to California.
+He crossed the country twice before deciding on opening his first Cream Pan Bakery in Tustin in 2002.

-“[The bakery] was 1,100 sq. ft.
-It was small, tiny but I am very happy,” said Inada, of his first bakery.
-Inada decided on Fountain Valley for his second location and opened just as the Covid-19 pandemic began.
+He decided on Fountain Valley for his second location and opened just as the COVID-19 pandemic began.

-I asked if there were plans for expansion or maybe a restaurant; Inada joking said maybe an udon shop because it uses the same flour as the breads.
+I asked if there were plans for expansion or maybe a restaurant; Inada jokingly said maybe an udon shop because it uses the same flour as the breads.
 Hopefully we will see fresh udon at his third location in Lomita.
-The Lomita Cream Pan Bakery should open in the Spring of 2022.
+The Lomita Cream Pan Bakery should open in the spring of 2022.

 602 El Camino Real